ai-systems/Probe-Ably/docsrc/installation.md

 ## Using Docker Image

-you will additionally need to install NVIDIA-Docker (https://github.com/NVIDIA/nvidia-docker)
+You will additionally need to install NVIDIA-Docker (https://github.com/NVIDIA/nvidia-docker) if you want GPU support else you can use the following commands with vanilla docker.

 ```
 nvidia-docker run -v $(pwd)/tests:/app/Probe-Ably/configurations -p 8031:8031 -it probe-ably bash